facebookresearch/xformers/BENCHMARKS.md

 ## Triton layers

+Please not that as of November 2022 these layers are not optimized for typical production GPUs out there (not developed for some time and mostly tested on a laptop GPU), and that better performances are probably possible with some minor changes as proven in other libraries since xformers went out.

 ### Fused softmax

 You can reproduce these numbers locally by running `python3 xformers/benchmarks/benchmark_triton_softmax.py`.
 The units are GB/s.
 These results are for a laptop nVidia 3080, Triton 2.0 and PyTorch 1.12.